 outcomes for ourselves with important issues in life (as in the “Prayers of Request” article) but

 bear in mind that prayer was never intended to be totally self oriented.
-Essentially, Christianity is never ‘just about me‘.
+Essentially, being a Christian is never ‘just about me‘.

 Praying out of concern for the plight of others, for example, ensures

 one’s mind is